 I have my psoriasis patients use my Redness Relief Kit.
 This kit includes the same soap mentioned above (Calming Zinc) plus my Green Tea Antioxidant Skin Therapy to help fight facial redness and boost the skin's antioxidant reserve.
 I've used these products in my practice or years.
 They're also what I use for my personal skin care because psoriasis runs in my family and I'm very prone to facial seborrhea.

 My Facial Flaking and Redness Solution Kit includes the perfect facial moisturizer to help inflamed sebopsoriasis skin barrier damage heal.

 Sebopsoriasis can cause dryness, flaking, scale and redness in the beard area too.
 I created my Omega Enriched Facial Booster Oil to be the perfect healing beard oil to help heal skin problems in the beard such as psoriasis.
 It conditions facial hair too, giving you luxuriantly soft facial hair.
 It is also a healing face oil to treat all facial psoriasis.

 For stubborn facial seborrhea (aka dandruff), see my comprehensive skin care recommendations for seborrhea treatment in the Advice Pages.

-Athlete's foot is so common and the scaling, fissured, and itchy rash looks so similar to psoriasis that I often treat it on principle when it looks like there is psoriasis foot involvement.
-Here's the advice I give my patients: Dermatologist's Simple Tips to Treat Athlete's Foot Fungus.
+Athlete's foot is so common and the scaling, fissured, and itchy rash looks so similar to psoriasis.
+Plus, thick psoriatic scale is a bounty for the fungus that causes athlete's foot.
+I've found that many psoriasis patients have a positive culture test for fungus on their feet and even their nails.
+Foot psoriasis can be painful and fungus can make symptoms worse.
+For these reasons, I often treat foot fungus on principle when my psoriasis patients have foot involvement.
+Here is the advice I give my patients for treating foot fungus infections: Dermatologist's Simple Tips to Treat Athlete's Foot Fungus.